alefnull/alefsbits/README.md

 ## polyrand

-a simple module that takes a trigger input and a polyphonic input, and outputs a random channel from that polyphonic input with each trigger, holding it's last output until the next trigger.
+a simple module that takes a trigger input and a polyphonic input, and picks a random channel to output with each trigger.

 ## simplex & hold